Updated Aug 29, 2023

 Greek Tzatziki Ingredients

-While it’s hard to pronounce, it’s easy to make (hooray).
+While it may be difficult to pronounce, it’s easy to make (hooray).
 For the best authentic tzatziki, you need just a few ingredients:

 - Greek Yogurt: To mimic the thick and creamy consistency of goat’s milk (in traditional Greek versions), full-fat Greek yogurt is ideal.
 But you can certainly use low-fat greek yogurt as well.